Language

 While the compliance pressure remains high, organizations, including ones from non-regulated niches, should revise and enhance their KYC procedures.

+Additionally, companies should meet the expectations of customers who are used to dealing with instant, hassle-free verification procedures.
 With the rise of the malicious use of GenAI, and the increase in the volume of foreign IDs that go through companies’ systems, the paper part of the process isn’t enough to tick off the security box.

 Regula is here to help you embrace this new reality with advanced IDV solutions that enable you to keep your KYC flow compliant, yet customer-centric: